2bndy5/arduino-report-size-deltas/README.md

 ### Incomplete feature parity

 Some features present in the [original GitHub Action] are not implemented in this port.
-These features can be added upon request, but the utility of the feature be "Generally Applicable";
+These features can be added upon request, but the utility of the feature should be "Generally Applicable";
 meaning the feature does not just satisfy an individual use case.

 ### No [CSV] output